 Dr. Brian Dixon’s research focuses on applying informatics methods and tools to improve population and public health.
 His work leverages clinical and administrative data in electronic health records to measure population health, better understand the determinants of health, examine information flow in the health system, and improve outcomes in individuals and populations.
-He works to design, implement, and evaluate information infrastructures as well as data quality in support of surveillance and other core functions of public health.
 Dr. Dixon also teaches informatics courses to future clinical and public health leaders.

 Dr. Dixon currently serves as Director of Public Health Informatics for Regenstrief Institute and IU Richard M. Fairbanks School of Public Health at IUPUI.
 He is co- principal investigator for a multi-year T15 grant funded by the US National Library of Medicine to mentor research scientists in public and population health informatics.